DAnikeyev/DKey.ObsidianSecondBrain/Programming/CSharp/Null-forgiving Operator.md

 ---
 Up: [CSharp Operator](CSharp%20Operator.md)
 ___
-For [[Nullable-reference type]] `!`  is used to suppress the warning that the value can be null.
+For [[Nullable Reference Type]] `!`  is used to suppress the warning that the value can be null.
 This is useful when you are sure that the value is not null.

 ```cs
 [TestMethod, ExpectedException(typeof(ArgumentNullException))]